br3ndonland/br3ndonland.github.io-jekyll/docs/pages/about.md

 def check_profanity(text_to_check):
     """Check the text file for profanity."""
     # web query
-    r = requests.get("http://www.wdylike.appspot.com/?q=" + text_to_check)
+    r = requests.get('http://www.wdylike.appspot.com/?q=' + text_to_check)
     # output
-    if "true" in r.text:
+    if 'true' in r.text:
-        print("Profanity Alert!")
+        print('Profanity Alert!')
-    elif "false" in r.text:
+    elif 'false' in r.text:
-        print("This document has no curse words!")
+        print('This document has no curse words!')
     else:
-        print("Could not scan the document properly.")
+        print('Could not scan the document properly.')

 read_text()